 © Unlim3d | Dreamstime.com

-Many people ask these types of questions: What is congestive heart failure?
-How do heart attack symptoms in women differ from heart attack symptoms in men)?
-What is hypertension?
-And what is heart disease?
-Yet there is no simple way to define cardiovascular disease, because it’s actually a broad term that refers to many conditions that affect the heart or your blood vessels.
+We hear the term frequently but may not fully understand it: What is heart disease?
+Yet there is no simple way to define it, however, because it’s actually a broad term that refers to many conditions that affect the heart or your blood vessels.

 6 Heart Health Facts You Should Know

 #1.
-Coronary artery disease claims the lives of more than 370,000 Americans annually, but the numbers of people dying of CAD have diminished in recent years as more people adopt healthier lifestyles and CAD treatment continues to improve.
+Coronary artery disease (CAD) claims the lives of more than 370,000 Americans annually.
+The numbers of people dying of CAD, however, actually have diminished in recent years.
+Why?
+More people are adopting healthier lifestyles, and CAD treatment continues to improve.

 #4.
 The way many people define cardiovascular disease is atherosclerosis and its consequences.
 Atherosclerosis is sometimes described as “hardening of the arteries.”
 That’s because cholesterol, fats, and other substances such as white blood cells collect in the walls of the blood vessels that keep the heart supplied with blood—the coronary arteries—and make them stiff.
 The cholesterol and other materials form plaques.
 This can create two problems for the heart.